fschutt/azul/README.md

 ## Installation notes

 On Linux, you currently need to install `cmake` before you can use azul.
 CMake is used during the build process to compile servo-freetype.

+For interfacing with the system clipboard, you also need `xorg-dev` or `libxcb-xkb-dev`.

 ```
-sudo apt install cmake
+sudo apt install cmake libxcb-xkb-dev
 ```

 ## Design